LearnersGuild/interview-challenge-apprenticeship-a/README.md

 ## Uninstall after the interview

+1. Clear the database: `npm run db:drop`
-1. Stop any running express servers
+2. Stop any running express servers
-2. Remove Postico entry for the database (if applicable)
+3. Remove Postico entry for the database (if applicable)
-3. Remove command line entry/ies for the database (delete from `~/.zsh_history` or `~/.bash_history`)
+4. Remove command line entry/ies for the database (delete from `~/.zsh_history` or `~/.bash_history`)
-4. cd out of the usb drive from the terminal
+5. cd out of the usb drive from the terminal
-5. Close the IDE / text editor window(s) with the challenge files
+6. Close the IDE / text editor window(s) with the challenge files
-6. Eject the USB drive
+7. Eject the USB drive